British English

-British English (Note: Abbreviations: BrE, en-GB, and BE)) is the set of varieties of the English language native to the United Kingdom, especially Great Britain.
+British English (Note: Abbreviations: BrE, en-GB, and BE) is the set of varieties of the English language native to the United Kingdom, especially Great Britain.
 (Note: The Oxford English Dictionary applies the term to English as "spoken or written in the British Isles; esp[ecially] the forms of English usual in Great Britain", reserving "Irish English" for the "English language as spoken and written in Ireland".
 Others, such as the Cambridge Academic Content Dictionary, define it as the "English language as it is spoken and written in England".)
 More narrowly, it can refer specifically to the English language in England, or, more broadly, to the collective dialects of English throughout the United Kingdom taken as a single umbrella variety, for instance additionally incorporating Scottish English, Welsh English, and Northern Irish English.
 Tom McArthur in the Oxford Guide to World English acknowledges that British English shares "all the ambiguities and tensions [with] the word 'British' and as a result can be used and interpreted in two ways, more broadly or more narrowly, within a range of blurring and ambiguity".

 Variations exist in formal (both written and spoken) English in the United Kingdom.
 For example, the adjective wee is almost exclusively used in parts of Scotland, north-east England, Northern Ireland, Ireland, and occasionally Yorkshire, whereas the adjective little is predominant elsewhere.
 Nevertheless, there is a meaningful degree of uniformity in written English within the United Kingdom, and this could be described by the term British English.
 The forms of spoken English, however, vary considerably more than in most other areas of the world where English is spoken and so a uniform concept of British English is more difficult to apply to the spoken language.

 Globally, countries that are former British colonies or members of the Commonwealth tend to follow British English, as is the case for English used by European Union institutions.
 The United Nations also uses British English with Oxford spelling.
 In China, both British English and American English are taught.
-The UK government actively teaches and promotes English around the world and operates in over 100 countries.
+The UK government actively teaches and promotes English around the world and operates in more than 100 countries.